 For example, when leaving or arriving in Mexico on a plane or ship, the tax exemption is $500 in goods that can be entered.
 When traveling by road, up to 300 dollars in goods are admitted, but during the Paisano Program operation, it increases to 500 dollars.

-People who reside in the border region with the United States can enter Mexico with up to 150 dollars in merchandise in their personal luggage, without paying taxes, when traveling by road.
+People who reside in the border region with the United States can enter Mexico with up to 150 dollars in merchandise in their luggage, without paying taxes, when traveling by road.

 As for money, travelers can enter and leave Mexico with a maximum of 10 thousand dollars or its equivalent in another currency.
-This amount is valid in cash, national or foreign checks, documents to collect, and payment orders, or a combination of any of these.
+This amount is valid in cash, national or foreign checks, documents to collect, payment orders, or a combination of any of these.

 All travelers must fill out the form specifying that they are carrying an amount greater than or less than 10 thousand U.S. dollars.